engrmahabub/wee/readme.md

-## Wee Read-me
+## Wee Language

-Declarative, scientific computation language.
+It is a new technical computer language.

 Copyright [SageCode](https://sagecode.net) (c) January 2019